CarlosMongeJr/CarlosMongeJr/README.md

 <hr>

-⭐ I’m currently working on a **VR Bot** and learning **CyberSecurity**.
+⭐ I’m currently learning **CyberSecurity**.

 🌱 Available for Freelance projects and internship opportunities.

 👯 I’m looking to collaborate on [Open Source Projects](https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+)

-😭 I’m looking for help with Augmented Reality (AR) and Algorithms.
+😭 I’m looking for help with Algorithms.

 💬 Ask me about anything, I am happy to help.

-⚡️ CodeAnyWeb: My future Project where I'll teach web development in Spanish.
+⚡️ CodeAnyWeb: My future Project where I'll teach web development in both English and Spanish.

 📧 How to reach me: contact@carlosmonge.com